Any profile of Drake has to start with scale.

 His career was built on range, not purity

 The Grammy page is helpful here because it captures the structural fact of Drake's rise.
-He was not just a rapper who found a lane and stayed in it.
 He was an actor turned rapper, a melody-first hitmaker who could also wage feuds, a performer equally at home in confession, braggadocio, and playlist domination.

 That range is one reason his Jewishness landed differently from earlier examples of Jewish rap visibility.

-Drake did not come to the public as a novelty, not "the Jewish rapper" in any limiting sense.
+Drake did not come to the public as a novelty, or as "the Jewish rapper" in any limiting sense.
 He came as a star broad enough to define a period of pop and rap, with Jewish background folded into a much larger machine of self-construction.
 The background mattered partly because it was not the main sales pitch.
 It surfaced in glimpses, then kept resurfacing, until audiences accepted that it belonged there.
+That is one reason he also belongs beside pages on Jewish music beyond the synagogue, where identity travels through commercial sound, style, audience, and performance.

 This is also why his Jewishness had special meaning for black Jews and mixed-identity Jewish listeners.
-The JTA piece quotes people who recognized in Drake not just celebrity, but a public figure whose existence made certain combinations easier to see.
+The JTA piece quotes people who recognized in Drake a public figure whose existence made certain combinations easier to see.

 Representation is often overstated.
 In Drake's case, though, it did real work.